top of page

 Noteworthy mentions in media and public outreach

-TV panel discussion at TRT world news
+Discussing the global biodiversity crisis on TV panel at TRT world news

 June 17th, 2024